AODQ/OMOCCE/README.md

  ) A combat system designed on momentum, planning ahead, and reading your opponent's next move.
  ) No levelling system.
 You become proficient the more often you use a skill but lose that proficiency quickly over time.
 An importancr is played on gear, party members, and losing being a viable option.
  ) A party system that will allow members to manage their own gear, be commanded though unnecessar, and most importantly be a witness to your adventure.
 All of them have various expectations, emotions, etc and talking to them is more than just plot advancement.
+ ) Handcrafted AI with many parts left to simulation, each varies.
+ ) A morale system for all to follow.
+Even the intelligent mobs

  ) Hand made maps (and of course tools to create these)